-Given the principle of 'asking the right questions to the right people' it is proposed to raise the threshold level of 'expertise' required to complete the survey denoted by the scale of familiarity (1 - 5; where 1 denotes a 'not at all familiar' level to 5 which denotes a 'very familiar' level).
-The shift proposes to apply a familiarity rating of Moderately Familiar or above; rather than the former Common Approach method of using the second point on the rating and above threshold.
+Given the principle of 'asking the right questions to the right people' the threshold level of 'expertise' required to complete the survey denoted by the scale of familiarity (1 - 5; where 1 denotes a 'not at all familiar' level to 5 which denotes a 'very familiar' level) will be raised.
+MOPAN 3.0 will apply a familiarity rating of Moderately Familiar or above; rather than the former Common Approach method of using the second point on the rating and above threshold.
 Criteria for this second filter may include: